apify/actor-whitepaper/README.md

 and integrations.

 The output object is similar to the input object, as it contains properties and values.
-For example, for the `bob/screenshotter` Actor, the output object can look like this:
+For example, for the `bob/screenshotter` Actor, the output object could look like this:

 ```jsonc
 {